SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     can immediately take place without requiring a new installation.

 after running this your code should be available to import as `from project_name import ...` like any other Python package you use.
-This is the most essential you need to know about creating Python packages.
+This is the most essential information you need to know about creating Python packages.

 ## ❔ Exercises

-After having installed cookiecutter (exercise 1 and 2), the remaining exercises are intended to be used on taking the simple CNN MNIST classifier from yesterdays exercise and force it into this structure.
-You are not required to fill out every folder and file in the project structure, but try to at least follow the steps in exercises.
+After having installed cookiecutter (exercise 1 and 2), the remaining exercises are intended to be used on the simple CNN MNIST classifier from yesterday's exercise and force it into this structure.
+You are not required to fill out every folder and file in the project structure, but try to at least follow the steps in the exercises.
 Whenever you need to run a file I recommend always doing this from the root directory e.g.

 ```bash
 python <project_name>/data/make_dataset.py data/raw data/processed